Operation Jeb Stuart III: June

 On 4 June at 09:15 Division helicopter gunships attacked a PAVN force 10 mi northwest of Huế killing 14.
 A Popular Force (PF) unit then swept the area killing a further 13.
-On 18 June at 06:10 Camp Evans was hit by five 122mm rockets causing minimal damage.
+On 18 June at 06:10 Camp Evans was hit by five 122 mm rockets causing minimal damage.
 On 19 June at 19:30 Division aerial observers saw two PAVN companies 24 mi west of Huế and directed artillery and airstrikes onto the area killing 25.
 On 24 June a unit of the 1st Brigade found 15 PAVN bodies in graves 9 mi south of Quảng Trị.

 On 27 June at 09:05 the 3rd Battalion, 5th Cavalry Regiment, while patrolling near the hamlet of Binh An, 17 km east of Đông Hà, received heavy automatic weapons fire.
 Villagers fleeing from the hamlet reported that PAVN soldiers were hidden there in bunkers.
 A PAVN soldier, captured by the troopers, estimated that at least 200 soldiers were in the village.
 By 11:30 naval gunfire was placed on the target area by a Task Force in the South China Sea.
 USS Boston fired more than 300 rounds of 8-inch gunfire and more than 640 rounds of 5-inch gunfire into the area.
 The USS O'Brien fired over 1,390 rounds of 5-inch gunfire tire into the position.
 In addition, 26 tactical air strikes were flown by United States Marine Corps aircraft from Marine Aircraft Group 12 and the United States Air Force (USAF) 366th Tactical Fighter Wing onto the PAVN positions.
-Helicopter gunships from the 229th Assault Helicopter Battalion and the 2nd Battalion, 20th Artilley, fired more than 200 2.75-inch rockets at the position.
+Helicopter gunships from the 229th Assault Helicopter Battalion and the 2nd Battalion, 20th Artillery, fired more than 200 2.75-inch rockets at the position.
 Artillery support was provided by the 1st Battalion, 6th Marines.
 On the evening of the 27th, three companies from the 3/5th Cavalry were reinforced by a company from the 1/5th Cavalry, a company from the 2/5th Cavalry and a troop from the 2nd Squadron, 9th Cavalry Regiment completing a horseshoe cordon around the PAVN position.
 Contact was lost at 19:45 During the next two days, elements of the 3/5th Cavalry, reinforced by engineers, swept the area using APCs and bulldozers to destroy the bunkers and trench system.
 At the end of the sweep 225 PAVN dead bodies were counted.
 In addition 38 were captured and 64 individual and 14 crew-served weapons were captured.
 U.S. losses were three killed.

 Cumulative operational results to the end of June were 756 PAVN killed and 330 individual and 45 crew-served weapons captured.
 U.S. losses were 104 killed.